AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 first of all, everything is logged.
 Traning data is version controlled and we used config files.
 When we train a model, a checkpooint is saved.
 When an experiment is run, the inference is saved.
 Everything is kept track of (also using wandb).
+To reproduce an experiment, one would have to pull the data from drive, process the data using make_dataset.py, train the model using train_model.py and create an inference.

 ### Question 14